kkalass/rdf_mapper/README.md

 - Detect cycles, optimally support them.
 - Properly Support Collection (`rdf:first` / `rdf:rest` / `rdf:nil` pattern) for serialization and derserialization as dart List.
-- Implement default behaviour for nodes without mapper ((Json-LD?)
-Maps)
-- Support generating mappers based on annotations
-- Support "any" feature and annotation which puts the remaining properties of a node into a (Json-LD?)
-Map that is a property of the dart class
 - Support mapping to / from multiple RDF classes (e.g. schema:Person and foaf:Person)
 - Improve test coverage